 John Kani and Anthony Sher share a love of Shakespeare.
 Like the characters they play, the have vastly different backgrounds.
 Kani grew up in the Eastern Cape while Sher, the child of an affluent Jewish family, is from Sea Point.

 Accomplished Kani began acting in high school.
 He met fellow activist, actor, playwright, and director Athol Fugard in the 1960s.
 After touring, teaching, and performing in the US and Australia, Kani returned to South Africa in the 1970s.
-At that time during the Black Consciousness Movement, he experienced the brutal injustices of apartheid and had a rocky relationship with South African police.
+At that time during the Black Consciousness Movement, he had a rocky relationship with South Africa’s police and experienced the brutal injustices of the apartheid era.

 “Kunene and Jack need to shake their habit of treating the other as a specimen: one of ‘you people’, white or black.
 This isn’t always easy.”
 TheatreCat Libby Purves